Bikatr7/Kudasai/README.md

 **Kaiseki**<a name="kaiseki"></a>

 Kaiseki is a deepl translation module, it is used to translate Japanese to English.
-It is flawed and not very accurate compared to Kijiku although plans are in place to develop a better version.
+It is flawed and not very accurate compared to Kijiku although plans are in place to develop a better version *eventually*.

 Please note an api key is required for Kaiseki to work, you can get one here: https://www.deepl.com/pro#developer.